NWERC-Iceland/Website/content/registration.md

 6. Remaining slots will be filled with teams of institutions that have not completed the form before October 1<sup>st</sup>.
 7. Preferences of team order can be emailed to kevin “at” nwerc “dot” eu

+## Slot assignment
+The results of the preregistration shows that all institutions listed below will get at least two slots!

 ## Institution list

 As of October 9<sup>th</sup> 23:59 CEST we have received a reply from the following institutions.
 If you have not yet submitted the form, please send us an email!